Safe Exercise with Diabetes

 - Stay hydrated.
 Staying well-hydrated before, during, and after exercise is important for preventing erratic blood sugars and heat stroke.

 - Identify yourself.
 Always wear a medical identification tag or bracelet in a prominent place on your body when you work out, so if you lose consciousness others will know how to help you.
+Keep a cell phone handy so you can call for assistance if you need to.

 - Dress appropriately.
 Well-fitting shoes and socks and breathable and weather-appropriate clothing are essential for preventing foot problems and heat stroke.